Class 9: Character Devices¶

 not make sense for the device, write a function that returns an error

 here.
-A ready-made function no_llseek
+A ready-made function no_llseek is available in the kernel

-for this purpose, which always returns -ESPIPE
+for this purpose, which always returns -ESPIPE.

-– invoking device-specific commands¶
+Operation ioctl – invoking device-specific commands¶

 Function prototypes look as follows: